namjiwon1023/Code_With_RL/test/README.md

-Folder for testing new features
+Folder for testing new function

+For example : PER, MPI, HER, MultiGPU